dumbledad/adventofcode/README.md

 ## TODO

+- [ ] Write unit tests
+  - [x] For utility functions
+  - [ ] For the main functionality in parts 1 and 2
 - [ ] Have these examples and answers served by Django, VueJS, and SVG
 - [ ] Dockerize
 - [ ] Use a cloud VM rather than local